zie87/zie87.github.io/_posts/2023-08-05-function-ref.md

 ```
 {: .nolineno}

 This short piece of code defines our storage type for now.
-It currently only
-supports the construction via object pointer and the [`static_assert`][19]
-ensures that we fullfill the object requirements.
-Now we only need to define
-our function pointer and add the members to our class.
-We first add [aliases][15]
-for our member types[^6] and then we we can simply define our members:
+It currently only supports the construction via object pointer, and the [`static_assert`][19] ensures we fulfill the object requirements.
+Now we only need to define our function pointer and add the members to our class.
+We first add [aliases][15] for our member types[^6], and then we can define our members:

 ```cpp
 using bound_entity_t = detail::bound_entity_type;